-Cross contamination and ill cooked food leading to food poisoning Staff and guests Staff cooking with guests will have a level 2 food hygiene certificate Where possible, meat will not be used in cooking outside When meat is to be used in cooking, effort should be made to prepare and cook the meat in a kitchen environment Meat cooked outside should be prepared in conditions that meet the requirements laid out in the Level 2 food and hygiene certificate Burns and scalds from handling hot pans Staff and guests Oven gloves to be taken to the cook siteBurn kit and fire blanket available Inappropriate use of Trangia and storm kettles leading to burns Staff and guests Staff and guests should receive training before use Trangia to set up in a safe place(s) such as next to a linier feature, in a well-marked area The base should be stable All lighting should be supervised by an instructor Fuel should be stored at least 5 metres away from the Trangia when it is alight or being lit The stove must NOT be refuelled until the burner unit has been completely extinguished.
-This is with the cap on for at least 5 minutes allowing enough time for it to cool down When using the storm kettle, the cork must be removed when heating the water Care should be taken when pouring out water out of the storm kettle.
+Cross contamination Staff and guests • Staff cooking with guests will have a level 2 food and ill cooked food hygiene certificate leading to food poisoning Where possible, meat will not be used in cooking outside When meat is to be used in cooking, effort should be made to prepare and cook the meat in a kitchen environment Meat cooked outside should be prepared in conditions that meet the requirements laid out in the Level 2 food and hygiene certificate Burns and scalds from Staff and guests Oven gloves to be taken to the cook site handling hot pans Burn kit and fire blanket available Inappropriate use of Staff and guests Staff and guests should receive training before Trangia and storm use kettles leading to burns • Trangia to set up in a safe place(s) such as next to a linier feature, in a well-marked area The base should be stable All lighting should be supervised by an instructor Fuel should be stored at least 5 metres away from the Trangia when it is alight or being lit • The stove must NOT be refuelled until the burner unit has been completely extinguished.
+This is with the cap on for at least 5 minutes allowing enough time for it to cool down • When using the storm kettle, the cork must be removed when heating the water Care should be taken when pouring out water out of the storm kettle.
 This should be done in an area away from people as the water can spill from the storm kettle.
-Gloves should be worn when picking up / pouring from storm kettle Poor hygiene leading to food poisoning Staff and guests Hand washing solution will be used before people handle any food All pots and pans are to be washed in environmentally clean soapy water
+Gloves should be worn when picking up / pouring from storm kettle Poor hygiene leading to Staff and guests Hand washing solution will be used before food poisoning people handle any food All pots and pans are to be washed in environmentally clean soapy water